 There are many scams related to green cards and U.S. visas.

-With this scam, companies or individuals claim that, for a fee, they can make it easier to enter the U.S. Department of State's annual Diversity Immigrant Visa (DV) (Green Card lottery) program or increase your chances of being selected.
-No organizations are authorized to assist with the green card lottery process or will be able to increase your chances of being selected for a visa.
+Fee for Green Card Lottery Scams: In this scam, companies or individuals claim that, for a fee, they can make it easier to enter the U.S. Department of State's annual Diversity Immigrant Visa (DV) (Green Card lottery) program or increase your chances of being selected.
+No organizations are authorized to assist with the green card lottery process, nor are they able to increase your chances of being selected for a visa.

 How to Avoid Scams